astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment-v3.md

 Never assume timing results from one machine apply to another.
 Always benchmark on your target system.
 :::

-:::{admonition} 🌟 The More You Know: When 0.1 Seconds = 28 Dead
+:::{tip} 🌟 The More You Know: When 0.1 Seconds = 28 Dead
-:class: tip, dropdown
+:class: dropdown

 **TODO:** should be be in Chapter 2 instead in the floating-point/precision section?
 Most likely yes